10yard/pactrainer/readme.md

 ### Killerclown pattern set:
     Uses 5 patterns but some of them are very similar so should be easier to learn.
     These patterns are robust until near the end of each board.
-You may then need to freestyle to tidy up the few remaining pellets on your own.
+You may need to freestyle to tidy up some remaining pellets on your own.
     Pattern 01 is for board 1 only.
 It's freestyle near the end if you prefer.
     Pattern 02 is for boards 2 through 4.
 It's a slight variation from pattern 1.
     Pattern 03 if for boards 5 through 16 and 18.
     Pattern 04 is for boards 17, 19 and 20.
-You may need to freestyle near the end.
+You'll need to freestyle near the end.
     Pattern 05 is for boards 21 through 255

 More information about Killerclown's patterns is to be found at: